Group2000/cellmapping-frontend/README.md

 # Installation
 ##Note
-Replace ip-address in all configuration files with the ip address of the server The installation commands are based on a Centos 7 installation
+Replace ip-address in all configuration files with the ip address of the server The installation commands are based on a Centos 7 installation<BR>
+First parts have to be installed as user root.
 ## General parts
 <pre>
 yum -y install epel-release